finnito/Science/content/12phy/as91173/markdown/static-electricity.md

 ## What's a Coulomb?

 - We know that electrons are negatively charged.
 In fact, they have a charge of $-0.00000000000000000016 Coulombs$
-- Write this number in scientific form (answer on the next slide)
+- Write this number in scientific form (answer on the next kiriata)

 ---